 Study Link is Charles Sturt's uni preparation or enabling program.
 The suite of subjects offer short, self-paced, non-credit bearing subjects designed to help you start your degree studies with the knowledge, skills and confidence to succeed.
 StudyLink subjects are short (14-40 hours) and free for most Australian residents.

 Academic skills help

 Students at Charles Sturt have access to free study support services.
 Academic skills services include self-paced learning, interactive workshops, one-on-one training and online courses.
 The Academic Skills team can also give you feedback on your draft assignments.

-The Charles Sturt Online Study Team hold online workshops and meet with students who are studying online via Skype, phone and email.
-Online Study Advisors assist students to approach studying online with confidence, providing practical help with using online study tools, planning your online studies, and more.
+The Charles Sturt Online Study Team hold online workshops and meet with students who are studying online via Zoom, phone and email.
+Online Study Advisers assist students to approach studying online with confidence, providing practical help with using online study tools, planning your online studies, and more.

 Charlie: Your Student Voice

 Charlie is your student voice.
 Stories, tips, hints form your fellow students.
 It is a student space, showcasing content produced by students, for students.
 You can even be paid for contributing an article to Charlie.